jbittel/django-mama-cas/docs/management-commands.rst

 Management Commands
 ===================

-MamaCAS ships with custom management commands to aid in some common tasks.
+MamaCAS includes custom management commands to aid in some common tasks.
 You can see which management commands are available by running::

     $ manage.py